Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/useful-macros.md

     <img width="400" src="../../assets/img/Useful-Macros/Macro_04.png">

-- You can perform `LUBRICATE_RODS` macro to move the hotend along the X and Y axis to spread grease or oil when lubricating the axes.

 - You can perform `KLIPPER_BACKUP_CONFIG` macro to backup Klipper configuration files.
 File `backup_config.tar.gz` is saved in your printer's configuration folder.

 - You can perform `KLIPPER_RESTORE_CONFIG` macro to restore Klipper configuration files using `backup_config.tar.gz` file.